marcosrenan/marcosrenan.github.io/research.md

 **Works in Progress**
-- **The economic and social consequences of the government of Nicolás Maduro in Venezuela: an approach of synthetic control method**, joint with Guilherme Irffi and Georgeana Silveira [[_current version (in portuguese)_]](https://drive.google.com/file/d/159dP1dlDoo3xrpZXV2J9SKLc3eVSMY3V/view?usp=sharing)
+- **The economic and social consequences of the government of Nicolás Maduro in Venezuela: a synthetic control method approach**, joint with Guilherme Irffi and Georgeana Silveira [[_current version (in portuguese)_]](https://drive.google.com/file/d/159dP1dlDoo3xrpZXV2J9SKLc3eVSMY3V/view?usp=sharing)